-41 We began by selecting poetry that mentioned or featured volcanoes in some written in English, or else have an author-sanctioned English translation; this 43
+- 41 We began by selecting poetry that mentioned or featured volcanoes in some - 42 capacity.
+In doing so we set ourselves three constraints.
+Firstly, the poetry must be - written in English, or else have an author-sanctioned English translation; this constraint was because English is the only common language that is shared by the